rondymesquita/selenium-robot/src/test/java/br/com/example/driver/README.md

     }
 }
 ```
+### IMPORTANT
+**After creating your driver, do not forget to create a new maven profile in pom.xml and put its *driver systemPropertyVariable* with your driver name in lowercase.

 You can notice that:
 - All drives share the same interface.
 So RobotDriver is a selenium driver with some custom method that you can add in the future.